 There is a considerable variety of residential uses throughout the area, from agricultural homesteads and mobile home parks to medium density townhomes and rental apartments.
-Excluding the six mobile home parks and the six agricultural homesteads, there are over 320 single-family houses in the State Street District that cover approximately 110 acres of land in total, ranging in size and character from semi-rural, lower densities more common on the western half of the State Street District, to smaller lots closer to downtown Boise on the east.
+The State Street District includes over 320 single-family homes and 230 manufactured homes located on six mobile home parks.
+Residential uses range in size and character from semi-rural, lower densities on the western half to smaller lots closer to downtown Boise to the east.